-Up to 100% of value
+Up to 100% of the value

-Estimated Repayment Term
+Estimated Repayment Terms

-Starting at 8%
+Starting @ 8%

 Speed of Funding